yochaigal/cairn/wip/2e/how-do-bonds-and-omens-work.md

 ## Introduction

 Bonds and Omens provide new player characters with adventure hooks, starting gear, and abilities.
-And while they are distinct from character Backgrounds they are equally useful for building a setting, or even a single adventure!
+And while they are distinct from character Backgrounds they are equally useful for building a setting, or even a complete adventure!

 ## Bonds

 Bonds can often tie a player character to another PC, the setting, and its characters.
 A PC can resolve a Bond by discovering the truth behind its mysteries or by solving its root cause.
-In this case, the character should experience Growth of some kind and the Warden should create a new Bond for the PC.
+In this case, the character should experience Growth of some kind and the Warden can optionally create a new Bond for the PC.
 Player characters are not required to resolve their Bonds.

 ### Bonds Should...